Find Affordable College Courses

 Muncie, IN

-Out of the 7 schools in Indiana that were part of this year’s ranking, Ball State University landed the # 3 spot on the list.
-Located in the city of Muncie, Ball State is a public college with a very large student population.
+The excellent bachelor’s degree programs at Ball State University helped the school earn the #3 place on this year’s ranking of the best value physics schools in Indiana.
+Located in the city of Muncie, Ball State is a public school with a very large student population.

 Read More…